owncast/owncast.github.io/docs/watching-streams/index.md

   - television
   - devices
   - streaming
-summary: >
+  - iptv
+  - m3u8
-  Overview of all supported devices and platforms for watching Owncast streams on televisions and streaming devices.
+description: Overview of all supported devices and platforms for watching Owncast streams on televisions and streaming devices.
 ---

 There are numerous ways to watch Owncast live streams on many different devices.
 This section provides detailed guides for each supported platform and device type.